Windows MultiPoint Server 2012 Premium

-Microsoft brings the latest technologies to students and teachers in a simple, cost-efficient way.
-Improve the learning experience of your students and help them prepare to compete in a global economy with the features of Windows MultiPoint Server 2011.
-The setup and management are simpler than ever - use a single computer to support multiple users simultaneously, working with an individual monitor, keyboard, and mouse.
+Microsoft brings the latest technologies to communities, students, and teachers in a simple, cost-efficient way.
+You’re able to improve the learning experience of your students, work together with coworkers, all in a protected and monitored environment.
+The setup and management are simpler than ever - use a single computer to support multiple users simultaneously, each user working with an individual monitor, keyboard, and mouse.
 This gives users the familiar Windows computing experience, yet becomes more cost-effective with only a single computer operating instead of several at a time.

-Schools and other educational organizations can now provide more students with access to computers and the internet, even with small and limited budgets.
+Schools and other organizations can now provide more people with access to computers and the internet, even with small and limited budgets.
 You'll never have to worry about being able to compete for 21st-century jobs with easy access to the latest technology.
-If your organization doesn't have the sufficient funds to purchase, set up and maintain numerous individual computers, choose Windows MultiPoint Server 2011.
+If your organization doesn't have the sufficient funds to purchase, set up and maintain numerous individual computers, choose Windows MultiPoint Server 2012.

-The Premium edition brings all of the Standard features to the table, with added Hyper-V support and domain joint capabilities.
-Additionally, you can expand the number of maximum simultaneous stations, as well as install up to 32GB of RAM memory to a host computer.
-Don’t miss out on our offer to purchase the Premium edition of Windows MultiPoint Server 2011, and start enjoying the benefits of a MultiPoint Server today.
+The Premium edition brings all of the Standard features to the table, with several upgrades and additional capabilities as a bonus.
+Don’t miss out on our offer to purchase the Premium edition of Windows MultiPoint Server 2012, and start enjoying the benefits of a MultiPoint Server today.

 Access Installed Applications

 Applications and software programs installed on the host computer can be accessed from any connected station without needing to install the same software again.
 This feature speeds up work and makes it simpler to install required apps without having to worry about matching versions and obtaining multiple copies.